 Let’s take a deeper look at why all of this makes a huge positive difference in our communities.

-The Significance of Language Services in Improving Outcomes and Achieving Health Equity
+The Significance of Translation & Interpretation in Improving Outcomes and Achieving Health Equity

 When patients don’t speak English, there is a formidable obstacle to getting quality healthcare, affecting patient outcomes and satisfaction.
 The new ruling requires healthcare organizations to make sure that all patients, regardless of their preferred language, can access services easily and effectively.